Victor of Tunnuna

+Life

-What little information we have on his life is derived from entries in his own chronicle.
+The only source on Victor's life is his own chronicle.
 Victor was a staunch supporter of the Three Chapters which had been condemned by Justinian's edict of 544, and on this account he was arrested.
+His unrestrained emotions and vivid allegiance to his defense of the endangered Chalcedonian Orthodoxy showed his willingness to refuse the emperor's demands.
+He was relentlessly critical of those who submitted to the emperor and refused to withstand persecution for their stance on the Three Chapters.
 His first imprisonment was a monastery in Mandracium near Carthage, followed by exile to the Balearic Islands and finally transferred to Egypt to a monastery in Canopus.
 In 564 or 565 he and five other African bishops were summoned before Emperor Justin II and Patriarch Eutychius in Constantinople.
 When they refused to submit to the emperor's edict, they were imprisoned in different monasteries throughout Constantinople.
 Victor died about 569, most likely still confined at the monastery in Constantinople.